ECMT-680-Financial-Econometrics/DID-ML-Enhanced/README.md

 - `StateMinimumWage_Changes.xlsx`: Contains the historical data on changes to the minimum wage across various states in the United States and employment rate.

+-``: Replication code, contains the replication method in Python for Figure 2 in the cited paper.

+- `Double Lasso Enhance DiD.ipynb`: Enhancement code, contains the Double-Lasso method, regression model, and data visualization.

 ## Methods

 The Double-Lasso model :
+- Data import:

+Regression analysis:
+Visualization:

 The key variables used in the analysis are:
 -  `wagebinstate`, `weight'Y''b'`, `wtoverall1979`, `wmax`,`wmin`: Feature variables represent changes in minimum wages in each state.